yoratoni/mongodb-controller/README.md

 }
 ```
-**Note:** I recommend you to find a proper name for your migration file and to fill the `info` object with the proper information
+**Note:** I recommend you to find a proper name for your migration script file and to fill the `info` object with the proper information
-as it will be used to display the migration information in the console when listing the available migrations.
+as it will be used to display the migration script information in the console when listing the available migration script.

-5. Add the migration file to the `index.ts` file in the `src/migrations` folder:
+2. Don't forget to add the migration script file to the `index.ts` file in the `src/migrations` folder:
 ```typescript
 import template, { info__template } from "./template";
 // Import new migrations here